Agnieszkalukasiak/Film_Hit_prediction/README.md

 ## Credits

-* The dataset was accessed on Kaggle through Code Institute.
+* The dataset was accessed on Kaggle